 " At Campsix, I get to apply the learnings I've gathered from each experience to help founders flourish.
-Through an iterative process of defining objectives and tackling projects, I am committed to transforming the landscape of women in business, by designing a process that supports each entrepreneur no matter where they are along the continuum. "
+Through an iterative process of defining objectives and tackling projects, I am committed to supporting each entrepreneur no matter where they are along the continuum. "

 SARAH REILLY ENGEL, FOUNDER

 The long story of my personal journey begins and ends with a passion for startups.
 I founded Campsix in 2013 because I strongly believe that no startup should fail, and that with the right resources and the willingness to learn, founders can truly scale successful businesses.

 In 2016, I became part of The Circular Board/Alice mission.
 I led a virtual accelerator for high-growth female founders, built an event series and continue to lead strategy and customer experience.
 Alice is a free membership based platform that connects entrepreneurs with tools and resources to help grow their business.

 I continue to advise several businesses and offer my strategic support on growth, business development, hiring and fundraising.
 If you have a question, please reach out, as I am happy to connect you with my network.
 In the meantime, sign up for Alice.

 With over 17 years of experience, Sarah has been a part of the ‘start-up’ culture since the infamous dot com era.
 Venturing cross-country to San Francisco in 2000, Sarah left New York after a 2 year role in Product Marketing and Equity Research at investment firm Donaldson, Lukfin & Jenrette and took on a Research Associate position at Red Herring Magazine, leading startup evaluations, editorial picks for Top Private Companies’ and C-level panels for Venture Market events.
 When Red Herring folded, Sarah assisted two brilliant women founders at venture backed beauty brand startup, Passport Cosmetics.